desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

-- When validating against CDS/CDNSKEY records at the Child's apex, the security level of the method is strictly higher than the "accept CDS/CDNSKEY after a while"-approch that is already in use at several ccTLD registries ("Accept after Delay", [@!RFC8078], Section 3.3).
+- When validating against CDS/CDNSKEY records at the Child's apex, the security level of the method is strictly higher than the "accept CDS/CDNSKEY after a while"-approach that is already in use at several ccTLD registries ("Accept after Delay", [@!RFC8078], Section 3.3).
 This is because the method described here adds stronger guarantees, but removes nothing.
 Perhaps this means that co-publication of CDS/CDNSKEY at the Child apex should be mandatory.
 (This in